Health savings accounts: Is an HSA right for you?

-Yes, but if you withdraw funds for nonmedical expenses before you turn 65, you have to pay income taxes on the money and an additional 20 percent penalty.
-If you take money out for nonmedical expenses after you turn 65, you don't have a penalty, but you must still pay taxes on the money.
+Yes, but if you withdraw funds for nonmedical expenses before you turn 65, you have to pay income taxes on the money and an additional 20% penalty.
+If you take money out for nonmedical expenses after you turn 65, you don't have to pay a penalty but you must pay taxes on the money.

 See more In-depth

 - Publication 969 (2020), health savings accounts and other tax-favored health plans.
 Internal Revenue Service. https://www.irs.gov/publications/p969.
 Accessed Feb.
 17, 2021.